sph-mn/sph-sc-lib/readme.md

 if you would like to use multiple sets with different integer sizes at the same time, include the source file multiple times with imht_set_key_t set to different values before inclusion.

-### memory usagec
+### memory usage
 ```
 #define imht_set_size_factor 2
 ```

-by default, the memory allocated for the set is at least double the number of elements it is supposed to store. this can be changed in this definition, and a lower set size factor approaching 1 leads to more efficient memory usage, with 1 being the lowest possible, where only as much space as the elements need by themselves is allocated. the downside is that the insert/delete/search performance is more likely to approach and reach o(n).
+by default, the memory allocated for the set is at least double the number of elements it is supposed to store (rounded to the nearest prime eventually). this can be changed in this definition, and a lower set size factor approaching 1 leads to more efficient memory usage, with 1 being the lowest possible, where only as much space as the elements need by themselves is allocated. the downside is that the insert/delete/search performance is more likely to approach and reach o(n).